-- There was a good meeting with new the Secretary of State, Nicky Morgan MP, on 12 September 2019.
-The new DCMS Minister, Helen Whately MP, also attended.
+- there was a good meeting with new the Secretary of State, Nicky Morgan MP, on 12 September 2019.
+The new DCMS Minister, Helen Whately MP, also attended

-- Operator meetings have gone well since the last Board meeting.
+- operator meetings have gone well since the last Board meeting.
 The tone in general is calmer and there is a real sense that, in general, the industry is thinking and listening more.
 There is a need however, for the Commission to reinforce the message to NEDs of Operator Boards that they are accountable and responsible for compliance and for the Commission to draw their attention to the existing guidance as well as to possibly publish NED guidance for gambling companies.
-These strands will be pulled together in November’s Board workshop about assurance statements.
+These strands will be pulled together in November’s Board workshop about assurance statements

-- The meeting with Lord Currie on 12 September was productive, the Chair noting there is a large volume of work taking place between the Commission and the ASA.
+- the meeting with Lord Currie on 12 September was productive, the Chair noting there is a large volume of work taking place between the Commission and the ASA.

-(REDACTED) to invite Lord Currie or his successor to a future Board dinner.
+Action: (REDACTED) to invite Lord Currie or his successor to a future Board dinner.